Novak Djokovic: 2024: Olympic Gold, Career Super Slam, oldest ATP No. 1

 At the Australian Open, Djokovic reached the semifinals but lost to world No. 4 Jannik Sinner in four sets, ending his 33-match win streak at the event and marking his first semifinal defeat there.
 He called it "one of the worst Grand Slam matches I've ever played".
 Nonetheless, he equaled Roger Federer's record of 58 Grand Slam singles quarterfinals and retained his world No. 1 ranking.

-At Indian Wells Masters he lost in the third round to Luca Nardi, ranked No. 123—the lowest-ranked player to beat him at a Masters 1000 or Grand Slam.
+At Indian Wells Masters, he lost in the third round to Luca Nardi, ranked No. 123—the lowest-ranked player to defeat him at a Masters 1000 or Grand Slam.
 At the 2024 Monte-Carlo Masters, he reached the semifinals but lost to Casper Ruud.
 In Rome, after being accidentally struck by a water bottle post-match, he lost in the third round to Alejandro Tabilo.
 At the 2024 Geneva Open, he earned his 1,100th career win on his 37th birthday, becoming the third man in the Open Era to reach that mark, and holding the highest win percentage among them (83.5%).

 At the French Open, Djokovic survived a five-set match against Lorenzo Musetti that ended at 3:07 a.m.—the latest finish in tournament history.
 In the fourth round, he defeated Francisco Cerúndolo in his longest French Open match (4h39m), surpassing Federer's records for most Grand Slam match wins and quarterfinal appearances.
 However, he suffered a torn medial meniscus in his right knee during that match and withdrew before the quarterfinals, losing the No. 1 ranking to Sinner.

 At the Wimbledon Championships, Djokovic reached his 37th Grand Slam final, aiming to equal Federer's record of eight titles, but lost in straight sets to Carlos Alcaraz in a repeat of the 2023 final.
 At the 2024 Summer Olympics, Djokovic defeated Matthew Ebden, Rafael Nadal, Dominik Koepfer, Stefanos Tsitsipas, and Lorenzo Musetti to reach his first Olympic final.
 He then beat Carlos Alcaraz in straight sets to win the gold medal, completing a Career Golden Slam and Career Super Slam.